collocations.org

 This is a classic example of a badly designed building.

-a magnificent example of sixteenth-century architecture
+a magnificent example of 18th-century architecture

 His treatment of his secretary was a blatant example of managerial arrogance.

-illustrative | helpful, illuminating, instructive, useful | practical
+helpful, illuminating, instructive, salient, useful

 The book is full of practical examples of classroom activities.